 Managing agents should note that Lloyd’s shall review the impact of GAAP adjustments reflected in the ASR002 which cause members’ balances to increase (improve) in connection with the information reported in the SAO.
 Where Lloyd’s considers the increase in members’ balances reflected in the ASR002 to be excessive in this respect, Lloyd’s will either ask the managing agent to resubmit the ASR002 to adjust for this, or alternatively to increase the syndicate’s SCR by the ‘excess’ amount, which would impact directly on the capital requirements for the member(s) supporting that syndicate.
 Lloyd’s does not require auditors to examine the calculation of the SCR, which is used to derive the risk margin, or the risk margin itself as reported on ASR002 lines 55/59/63/67 and ASR210 line 13.

-Reconciliation with Technical Provisions Data return (TPD) – 31 December only

-The technical provisions amounts reported in the ASR002 return as at year-end should agree to the TPD.
-Please see link to mapping with TPD provided with the ASR240 instructions.